What If Fashion Brands Did… Less? A Conversation.

 Currently, the industry is set up to facilitate that entire breadth of content and diversity of output.
 Can we think about fashion products that way?
 In a sense, they’re pretty similar to TV shows.
 They're creative products that are, for the most part, wants not needs.
 They speak to people who are looking to find themselves or see themselves reflected or mirrored in their consumer choices.

-Hilary: It’s a good point.
+Hillary: It’s a good point.
 There’s this Netflix mentality now where we’re all consuming something at the same time, and then we’re done with it, and we move on.
 It ties back to what your question was earlier about how a brand can die with dignity.
 It ties in with trends, too.
 Like, I want these TV shows or these collections to stand out because they say something, instead of because somebody is telling you that you have to wear it.

 Advertisement